HaojiaWu/CellScopes.jl/README.md

 </p>

 #### c.
 Plot gene expression across clusters.
 We provided a gene rank function to identify the marker genes for each cluster.
-If cell types were annotated, the ```dotPlot``` function can visualize the gene expression across cell types.
+If cell types were annotated, the ```sp_dot_plot``` function can visualize the gene expression across cell types.

 **i.** plot gene rank
 ```julia